Symplectic cuts and open/closed strings I: Summary and outlook

 The quantum measure encodes both closed and open topological string invariants.
 Integrating $\cH^D(\bt, c,\e)$ over all values of the transverse modulus $c$ recovers the equivariant quantum volume $\cF^D(\bt,\e)$ of the ambient CY3 \be \cF^D(\bt,\e) = \int_{-\infty}^{+\infty} \cH^D(\bt, c,\e)\, \dif c\,, \ee which is further related to the closed Gromov--Witten potential.
 The monodromy of $\cH^D(\bt,c,\e)$ along a circle in the complexified $c$-plane defines instead an equivariant open string superpotential $W(\bt, c,\e)$ \be W(\bt, c, \e) = \frac{1}{2\pi\ii} \int^{c+2\pi\ii}_{c} \cH^D (\bt, s,\e) \dif s \,. \ee The standard disk instanton potential for a toric Lagrangian associated to the cut can be recovered from $W(\bt,c,\e)$ by a suitable (phase dependent) Laurent expansion in the equivariant parameters $\e_i$.
 Through equations \eqref{eq:FD-conclusion}-\eqref{eq:W-conclusion}, the quantum Lebesgue measure provides a direct relation between closed and open string invariants.

 Equivariant partition functions $\cF^D, \cH^D$ are globally defined across the entire K\"ahler moduli space (extended by open string moduli for the latter).
-This is in contrast with conventional generating series of closed and open Gromov--Witten invariants, which are typically defined in specific regions of the moduli space, such as large radius.
-The apparent tension between these results is resolved by observing that the equivariant partition functions include semiclassical contributions due to constant maps to non-compact manifolds, whose volumes are regularized by equivariance.

-Neither the instanton contributions nor the semiclassical ones are independently globally defined, since they exhibit jumps across different phases of the geometry.
-However their sum is globally well-defined.
-This perspective extends and unifies previous computations of GW invariants, in very concrete ways.
+It is interesting to consider how this works out from the viewpoint of series expansions near large radius points and near conifold points, such as the ones we obtained.
+To this end, recall that equivariant partition functions include not only instantons, but also semiclassical contributions due to constant maps (which would diverge for non-compact targets without equivariance).
+Neither the instanton nor the semiclassical contributions are globally defined on their own, since they both exhibit jumps across different phases of the geometry.
+Remarkably, their sum turns out to be globally well-defined (see also Remark \ref{rmk:note-added} for a mathematical explanation of this fact).
+This perspective extends and unifies previous large-volume computations of GW invariants, in very concrete ways.
 In particular, the partition function of the equivariant GLSM produces all-instanton resummed expressions for $\cF^D, \cH^D$ that can be written down in closed form and which can be analytically continued across different phases with no difficulty.
 A prototypical example of this are the large-radius and the conifold-point expressions \eqref{eq:conifold-q-volume-1}-\eqref{eq:conifold-q-volume-2} and \eqref{eq:conifold-q-volume-3} in terms of hypergeometric functions.

-The global nature of equivariant quantum volumes can be regarded as a realization of the long-standing expectation that quantum cohomology rings are invariants of birational equivalence classes \cite{1994alg.geom..7007M}.